 You use a dwelling unit as a home during the tax year if you use it for personal purposes more than the greater of:

-If a dwelling unit is used for personal purposes on a day it is rented at a fair rental price, do not count that day as a day of rental use in applying (2) above.
+If a dwelling unit is used for personal purposes on a day it is rented at a fair rental price, don't count that day as a day of rental use in applying (2) above.
 Instead, count it as a day of personal use in applying both (1) and (2) above.

 What is a day of personal use?
 A day of personal use of a dwelling unit is any day that the unit is used by any of the following persons.